haribabu500/darkonline-L5-Swagger/README.md

 https://github.com/DarkaOnLine/L5-Swagger/compare/master...rswork:5.4.x-multidoc

 ## Future Help Required

--change in the plugin without editing vendor files -seperate base url not by edit json but from the config file
+-- change in the plugin without editing vendor files

+-- seperate base url not by edit json but from the config file